s9w/preTeX/README.md

 ![](https://raw.githubusercontent.com/s9w/preTeX/master/docs/sc.gif)

-More examples and a complete list below

 ## Motivation

 The math syntax of LaTeX is powerful and a defacto standard even outside of LaTeX.
-But it's ~30 years old and has some curiosities and makes it awkward to transfer certain expressions from your brain into TeX code.
-There's a powerful macro system which can alleviate some of it, but it's limited.
+But it's ~30 years old and has some curiosities that make it awkward to transfer certain expressions from your brain into TeX code.
+There's a macro system which can alleviate some of it, but it's limited.
 That's where preTeX comes into play.
-It translates "natural" expressions into 100% correct LaTeX code.
+It translates "natural" expressions into 100% correct LaTeX code without interfering if it's not deliberate.

 ## Safety

 Most of the transformations do things that would be expected of a modern LaTeX and are mistakenly assumed by non-gurus, like translating `>>` to `\gg`.
-Others are more agressive but simplify the syntax greatly.
+Others are more aggressive but simplify the syntax greatly.
 Only the safe ones are enabled by default and the entire process can be controlled by command line arguments or inline with LaTeX comments.
 It's excessively tested to be safe and unintended changes are almost impossible.
 The automatic testing currently checks against 8 randomly selected arXiv papers (>270KB raw latex) and makes sure they're untouched.
 Also the input file is never overwritten.

 It only works inside math code, ignores comments and everything in lables and isn't confused by escaped dollar signs.
 Also even the most exotic use of whitespace should be preserved as long as it's valid LaTeX.
 The inserted commands get their needed whitespace added, but only if necessary.